ddeath/citesting/.github/pull_request_template.md

 - [ ] I have performed a self-review of my own code and I am satisfied with my work
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
-- [ ] I have added tests (at least empty snapshot test) if I created new component
+- [ ] I have added tests (at least empty snapshot test for now) if I created new component
 - [ ] I create story in storybook (if new shareable component was created)
 - [ ] I check, that my change does not break other uses of component which I modified